A missing notebook found in the road, poor voicemail transcriptions, Google Translations and a call from a police officer. It’s been a long day.

 - Voicemail transcription can sometimes be absolutely off the wall, even in a different language.
 Don’t make decisions based on it.

 - Invest in a good 360-degree dashcam for each of your vehicles.
-Not only will this help protect you in case of traffic accidents, such would have cleared up such a situation
+Not only will this help protect you in case of traffic accidents, such would have cleared up such a situation instantly.

 There have been many cases of going the extra mile to return lost items in my history.
 Cell phones, a wallet and so on.
-I do so as I want to bring love and care
+I do so as I want to bring love and care to the world, and maybe, just maybe someone would return something of mine as I often misplace things.

 I just hope next time the experience won’t be so stressful, or insane.